To provide resources, education, empowerment and support

 Salina has no plans of giving up her fight to bring awareness to the nation.
 She is currently partnering with No Limits 2 Autism and creating a resource guide entitled In the Neighborhood that focuses on providing resources and information for special needs families in the inner city, where resources are scarce.
 She will also be facilitating the Straight from the Panel discussion consisting of Hispanic parents and in the near future, facilitating an additional panel which consists of African-American parents.

-In addition to all of her humanitarian efforts, Salina is a loving mother to sons Elijiah, age 16, Eric, age 20 and soon to arrive Baby Ava.
+In addition to all of her humanitarian efforts, Salina is a loving mother to sons Elijiah, age 16, and Eric, age 20.
 She is happily married to her husband Robert of five years and enjoys reading, spending time with loved ones and traveling.

 What We Do